huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 Using the prime factorization is the key.

+* 013

+In fact, only the first 11 or 12 digits of each number are needed if only the first 10 digits of the final answer are required.

+Some people say that, in LISP, amazing things happens when solve this problem with only one "+" operator.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].